 - Store your sealed jars in a dark cool place with the bands removed to prevent moisture collection, which can lead to rust and can run the risk of breaking your seal.

-This method is not be confused with pressure canning, which is required to preserve low acid foods like, green beans, carrots, and even some tomato based recipes.
+This method is not to be confused with pressure canning, which is required to preserve low acid foods like, green beans, carrots, and even some tomato-based recipes.

 To dry tomatoes: